Edited: November 18, 2022

-This statement (see below) relates to the United Nations plan Agenda 21, but I think I was only barely aware of it at the time.
+This statement I wrote as a press release in 2006 (see end of post) relates to the United Nations plan Agenda 21, but I think I was only barely aware of it at the time.
 If there is only one clear point to make about Agenda 21, reading it will tell you that the United Nations laid out a plan for total re-organization of the world in the 21st century, and that’s basically where governments get their “ideas”.

 When we don’t know any better, we tend to blame only local interest groups, as if there is some logical normal and natural reason for imposing total control over society.
 That’s just not reality.
 Even local groups and local governments get their marching orders and their religious dogma from the U.N.
 The dogma is “Sustainable Development“.